kereru-2014/MobileLibrary/README.md

 - Pairing?
 Pairing should be done on achievable features, for longer features pairees should have freedom to change tasks if wished.

 #Product Management Tools
-- Waffle.io (kanban baord connected to Github)
+- Waffle.io (kanban board connected to Github)
 - TravisCI (continuious integration tool for running tests on production code before being released) STRETCH GOAL MONDAY

 #Project Learning Goals